Lakers Rumors: Latest on Carmelo Anthony, Lonzo Ball and More

 It sure feels like the Los Angeles Lakers have had a hard time on the path to signing LeBron James, which itself wasn't the easiest task.

-Don't tell that to Lakers legend Jerry West though, who called James coming aboard "not a tough free-agent signing," according to Sports Illustrated's Jack McCallum.
+Don't tell that to Lakers legend Jerry West, though, who called James coming aboard "not a tough free-agent signing," according to Sports Illustrated's Jack McCallum.

 But landing the top free agent didn't seem easy or stress-free, and making further headway on the market now seems next to impossible.

 While trading for Kawhi Leonard or signing Carmelo Anthony might be ideal, the best news Lakers fans might want to hope for at this point is good health for young point guard Lonzo Ball.

 LeBron's Process